kordc/sd-imbalance/README.md

     powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/0.5.26/install.ps1 | iex" uv sync
     ```
+    > Note, that currently you may hit a bug with `uv` on Windows.
+If you do, please use WSL instead.
+You can install WSL by following the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install).

 The `uv sync` command will create a virtual environment (`.venv`) and install all necessary packages.

 ## 🐳 Running with Docker